bio-tools/biotoolsDocs/governance.rst

 Governance
 ==========
-*bio.tools* follows a simple governance model of three tiers under the leadership of the `Danish ELIXIR node <http://elixir-denmark.org>`_ (Professor Søren Brunak, Head of Node) which is providing long-term funding and support for *bio.tools*.
-Development on the ground is led by Danish Node staff, currently `Jon Ison <mailto:jison@bioinformatics.dtu.dk>`_, `Piotr Chmura <mailto:piotr.chmura@cpr.ku.dk>`_ and `Hans Ienasescu <mailto:hans@bio.tools>`_, in close collaboration with the registry-dev group (see below) and `EDAM developers <https://github.com/edamontology/edamontology#governance-of-edam>`_.
+*bio.tools* follows a simple governance model of three tiers under the leadership of the `Danish ELIXIR node <http://elixir-denmark.org>`_ which is providing long-term funding and support for *bio.tools*.
+Development on the ground is led by Danish Node staff in close collaboration with the registry-dev group and `EDAM developers <https://github.com/edamontology/edamontology#governance-of-edam>`_.

-If you’d like to get involved with the project please mail registry@elixir-dk.org.
+If you’d like to get involved with the project please mail support-bio-tools@sdu.dk.

 registry-dev
 -------------